gisma-courses/LV-uav-workflow/morea/UAVFieldwork/experience-fw-11.md

 Just navigate as requested to the files and check the output.
 Be patient it may take a while.
 {% include medium-img.html url="shiny.png" %}

+After checking the files you should import the control file to the [Litchi Hub](https://flylitchi.com/hub).
+You need an account.
+During the course the account and Litchi Software is provided via Ilias.

  <br> <br>
 {% include cool.html content="